 Mary Amanda Carpenter

-The Life Summary of Mary Amanda
+Brief Life History of Mary Amanda

-When Mary Amanda Carpenter was born on 19 September 1839, in Adel, Franklin Township, Owen, Indiana, United States, her father, Levi B. Carpenter, was 29 and her mother, Mary Ann Ooley, was 33.
+When Mary Amanda Carpenter was born on 19 September 1839, in Adel, Franklin Township, Owen, Indiana, United States, her father, Levi B Carpenter, was 29 and her mother, Mary Ann Ooley, was 33.
 She married William Alexander Welch on 11 April 1858, in Clay Township, Owen, Indiana, United States.
 They were the parents of at least 3 sons and 6 daughters.
 She lived in Eel River Township, Greene, Indiana, United States in 1870 and Arcola, Douglas, Illinois, United States in 1880.
 She died on 17 March 1892, in Tuscola, Douglas, Illinois, United States, at the age of 52.

 Photos and Memories (1)